penske-media-corp/pmc-post-savior/README.txt

 = 1.1 =
 * Logout check frequency is now filterable.
+* Changed "Log in again" link into a button to make it more readable.

 = 1.0 =
 * Fix issue where login prompt didn't show in full-screen edit mode.